Communist International: Legacy

-However, the Comintern's legacy is also seen as ambiguous.
-In the 1920s, it nurtured a range of theoretical responses to contemporary problems, with figures like Trotsky, Bukharin, and Antonio Gramsci offering diverse solutions.
-During the Popular Front era and World War II, communists were among the most active anti-fascists, notably organizing the International Brigades in the Spanish Civil War, though this support was also used to enforce Stalinist orthodoxy and suppress other left-wing groups.
+The Comintern ultimately failed to achieve its original aims of worldwide socialist revolution and colonial liberation, overseeing a series of disappointments such as the German October of 1923 and the British general strike of 1926.
+Nonetheless, the Comintern represented a unique historical experiment in creating a global and transnational network supporting emancipatory movements, and gave a voice to oppressed groups such as the working class, women, and the peoples of the colonies.
+During the Popular Front era and World War II, communists were among the most active anti-fascists, notably organizing the International Brigades in the Spanish Civil War, though this support was also used to enforce Soviet orthodoxy and suppress other left-wing groups.
 The threat of communism may also have spurred capitalist governments to undertake social reforms.
 After World War II, communism expanded significantly, with organized communists numbering fourteen million outside the Soviet Union by the end of 1945.
 This growth was partly due to the Soviet war effort and the groundwork laid by the Comintern in consolidating disciplined communist parties.

-Ultimately, the universalisation of a Bolshevik model specific to Russian conditions, later subjected to Stalinist hyper-centralisation, is seen as a core reason for the Comintern's failures and the eventual demise of the communist ideal.
-The Leninist party structure and its associated dogmas proved to be an enduring constraint on communist parties adapting to changing post-war realities.
-The uncritical and dogmatic mentality cultivated within the Comintern during the Stalinist period was transmitted to the new mass parties that emerged after 1945.
-The Comintern nonetheless represented a unique historical experiment in creating a global and transnational network that supported movements of emancipation and gave a voice to oppressed groups such as the working class, women, and the peoples of the colonies.